 My husband, our daughter, and the dog, Itsy, live with me in our little green house.
 Four chicks also are currently lodging in a crate in our dining room, but that’s temporary, and a big fluffy gray cat named Lizzie used to hold down the chair in my office, but we lost her this winter.
 I’m still sad about that because she was a great kitty and was part of our family for almost twenty years.

-Our barn is green with red and white trim.
+Our barn is green with red and white trim and it even has a decorative cupola on top of the roof.
+It looks so traditional and I love it!
 It’s home to two rascally Dwarf Nigerian goats and seven chickens.
-The hens are various types, but mostly Ameraucanas (green egg layers).
+The hens are of various types, but mostly Ameraucanas (green egg layers).
 We will have a total of eleven hens when the four new chicks (two Australorps and two Brown Leghorns) move out.

 The two goats are siblings.
 Lucky (the boy) and Beth (the girl) are friendly and curious (possibly to a fault).
 Almost every day I take them for walks in the field and woods behind our house.
 The deep woods get swampy in the spring, so I can’t take them too far.

 The other day they were out munching blackberry brambles, dandelions, and new grass.
 That day was unusually warm and sunny, and since they’re very photogenic animals, I snapped a zillion pictures until I grew bored and sat down in one of the old plastic lawn chairs we keep in the field to post a shot of Lucky munching a bright yellow dandelion clump.